MihailaDumitru/Hierarchical_Clustering/README.md

 Yes, let’s see how!

 What is Hierarchical Clustering ?!
-If you have points on your scatterplot or data points, if you apply Hierarchical Clustering (HC for short) what will happen you will get clustering very similar with K-Means.
-Most of time same as K-Means but different process.
+If you have points on your scatterplot or data points, if you apply Hierarchical Clustering (HC for short) what will happen you will get clustering very similar with K-Means but the process is different.

 First thing: 2 types of HC : Agglomerative & Divisive.
 Agglomerative is the bottom up approach and you will see in more detail what that means.